zowe/docs-site/docs/user-guide/install-zowe-pswi.md

 ## Prerequisites

-To install Zowe using z/OSMF, ensure that you have:
+To install Zowe using z/OSMF, ensure that you meet the following requirements:

 - z/OSMF 2.3 or higher
 - 1.2GB of free space